hstj/democracycraft-wiki/docs/jobs/professions/doctor.md

 ## Rules

 - Only treat patients who have requested assistance using the sign.
-- Use materials from the hospital supply room to craft cures.
+- Only use materials from the hospital supply room to craft cures.
 - Always charge the exact amount specified.
 Giving free treatments or random charges is against the rules.
 - Never refuse to treat a patient unless they are harassing or noncompliant.
 - Do not provide free treatments.